Gross Anatomy Syllabus

 - USMLE Step 1

-The level 1 student will meet the criteria for lifelong learning by exhibiting the following skills within the structured setting of Gross Anatomy: framing a question, utilizing modern information searching modalities, organizing data, compiling and using the information.
+The level 1 student will meet the criteria for PBLI by exhibiting the following skills within the structured setting of Gross Anatomy: framing a question, utilizing modern information searching modalities, organizing data, compiling and using the information.
 These skills will be assessed by relevant topics of clinical correlations in Gross Anatomy.